Launcherspider/3D-Spacemouse/README.md

-# DIY Spacemouse for Fusion 360
+# **DIY 3D Space Mouse** <sub>*for OnShape, Fusion 360 and more*</sub>

 Watch the build video ↓

 [<img src="/Images/Spacemouse_Thumbnail@2x.png">](https://youtu.be/iHBgNGnTiK4)

-This device is made for Fusion360 but can be adapted to other CAD applications.
-Current features: Orbit, Pan, Home view and Fit to view.
+This Input device is made for OneSape.com and Fusion360 but can be adapted to other CAD applications.
+Current features: Orbit, Pan, Home view and normal/fit view.

 Build instructions → [Instructables](https://www.instructables.com/DIY-Space-Mouse-for-Fusion-360-Using-Magnets)

 ## **Fork update:**